MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-transfers-in-planning.md

  The starting and ending dates will be used to describe the actual transportation period.

- The following illustration shows the interpretation of the starting date\-time and ending date\-time on planning lines related to transfer orders.
+ The following illustration shows the interpretation of the starting date-time and ending date-time on planning lines related to transfer orders.

  ![](../ApplicationDesign/media/nav_app_supply_planning_7_transfers13.png "NAV\_APP\_supply\_planning\_7\_transfers13")